ElToberino/Tobers_Multidisplay_XXL/README.md

 - optional combined date and time mode for large displays
 - optional time with seconds during message loop
 - shuffle mode for text effects and graphic animations
-- multiple file uplaod und download (SPIFFS), support of gzip files
+- multiple file upload and download (SPIFFS), support of gzip files

 **Under the hood:**
 * lots of optimizations (String handling, Wifi, Time, dynamic html, ...) and code simplifications.